Deep learning methods for stochastic Galerkin approximations of elliptic random PDEs: Introduction

 In order to illustrate the basic principles of uncertainty quantification in modeling subsurface flows, we will consider a linear elliptic partial differential equation.
 To account for uncertainties, the resulting parameters are modeled as random fields, which in turn results in a random solution to the system.
-The solution random field is approximated by the stochastic Galerkin method.
-The stochastic Galerkin method employs the deterministic representation of the involved random fields and the unknown random solution to obtain a coupled system of deterministic PDEs.
-Polynomial chaos expansions are truncated at a maximal polynomial degree and substituted into the governing equations, making the stochastic Galerkin method an intrusive technique.
+This system is solved by the global stochastic Galerkin method, where a spectral expansion of the random fields with respect to the stochastic inputs on a global polynomial basis is employed.
+This requires that the solution is smooth with respect to the stochastic inputs (see e.g.\ \cite{Babuska2007, BECK2012, Cohen2010, Nobile2008}).
+The spectral expansions yield a deterministic representation of the involved random fields, that are truncated at a given maximal polynomial degree (total degree) and substituted into the governing equations, meaning the stochastic Galerkin method is an intrusive technique.